-Once a prominent porn star — he’s winner of multiple “Best Oral” awards and lest anyone forget it — Mikey falls on hard times forcing him to relocate back to Texas from his adopted LA home.
+Once a prominent porn star — he’s winner of multiple “Best Oral” awards, lest anyone forget it — Mikey falls on hard times forcing him to relocate back to Texas from his adopted home of Los Angeles.
 Once there he leans on his particular brand of pathetic charm to disarm his estranged wife (Bree Elrod) and move back into their home.
 Like a conquering hero returning from battle, Mikey takes back up his old habits.
 He recruits his dopey, but sweet, neighbor Lonnie (Ethan Darbone) as a personal chauffeur, starts selling drugs to for local supplier June (Brittany Rodriguez) and strikes up a relationship with Strawberry (newcomer Suzanna Son), a local teenager working at the donut shop.

-Like Baker’s other works, Red Rocket is a portrait of someone scraping and clawing for what they can get in an economic world stacked against them.
-Mikey isn’t terribly concerned about that, especially for those around him, he’s just trying to get what he can from anyone that he crosses paths with.
+Like Baker’s other works, Red Rocket is a portrait of someone scraping and clawing for what they can get in an economy stacked against them.
+Mikey isn’t terribly concerned about that, nor does he care much for those around him, he’s just trying to get what he can from anyone that might have something to offer.
 Lonnie’s friendship is meaningless to Mikey, but his car is useful.
-Strawberry’s company is nice and all, but really Mikey views her as a ticket back into the industry that made him feel whole.
+Strawberry’s company is nice and all, but really Mikey views her as a ticket back into the industry that made him feel important.

-In so many ways, Mikey is a departure from those toiling away within the underground economy in The Florida Project or Tangerine.
-Those characters were on hard times, but they were doing their best and came across with some nobility.
+In so many ways, Mikey is a departure from those toiling away within the underground economy depicted by Baker in The Florida Project or Tangerine.
+Those characters were on hard times, but they were doing their best and came across with some dignity.
 Though that may be the case for many it is not universally true and Red Rocket examines a protagonist whose motives are less pure hearted.
 What results is a very different movie in tone and plot.

 With a central character as, at times, despicable as Mikey Saber, choices have to be made to keep people from disconnecting entirely.
 Baker and Rex make all those choices brilliantly, opening up Red Rocket to be lighter than its story might indicate.
 Baker’s script, written along side his usual collaborator Chris Bergoch, turns an otherwise unsavory story into an absurdist comedy filled with seedy jokes and Backstreet Boys songs.